 1. Limited Shop Space Or Awkward Shop Space

-Not everyone has a wood shop for making wood signs which is extremely large.
-Of course that would be a dream for most of us due to the space available and possibilities of what you can create.
-Then you have the opposite which where most of us are and common, with limited space such as a basement, garage or even a small shed.
+Not everyone has a woodshop for making wood signs which is extremely large.
+Of course, that would be a dream for most of us due to the space available and the possibilities of what you can create.
+Then you have the opposite which is where most of us are and common, with limited space such as a basement, garage, or even a small shed.

 The importance here is to acknowledge the limited space and what you can do to make wood signs.
 You have your tools and supplies where do you put them?
 What is the best from a safety perspective?
 You don’t want to be so squeezed that you can’t turn around or you are constantly stepping over things.

-The solution to a small work shop for making wood signs is to organize your wood shop with compact tools and supplies which will fold up and/or be placed in an organized fashion on the wall.
+The solution to a great small workshop layout for making wood signs is to organize your woodshop with compact tools and supplies which will fold up and/or be placed in an organized fashion on the wall.
 This allows you to utilize the space for dual purposes and also forces you to clean up after your wood sign carvings and finish work.

 2. Lighting – What is the best lighting for a woodworking shop?

-In the recent years the florescent light has taken a back seat the new LED lighting.
+In recent years the fluorescent light has taken a back seat to the new LED lighting.
 LED is more efficient from a power perspective and provides a better range of lighting.
 Additionally, LED lighting has decreased in price to make them more affordable.

-Depending on the environment your wood shop is in a garage, shed or even a basement lighting is very important.
+Depending on the environment your woodshop is in a garage, shed or even a basement lighting is very important.
 LED provides many configurations which will benefit you.
-The options include chaining many of them together for one circuit as well direct hardware or plug options.
+The options include chaining many of them together for one circuit as well as direct hardware or plug options.

-What kind of light is best for your wood shop?
-Not getting into the great detail of the light spectrum, the best answer is a combination of natural light and LED’s.
+What kind of light is best for your woodshop?
+Not getting into the great detail of the light spectrum, the best answer is a combination of natural light and LED.
 When looking at your LED lighting options look for around 5000 kelvin.
-This is a happy medium which allow for a bright enough light to see the details but not enough to be really bright and annoy you.
+This is a happy medium that allows for a bright enough light to see the details but not enough to be really bright and annoy you.

 If you are looking for a good calculator for the number of lumens here is a free calculator – LUMENS/WATT CALCULATOR